Fasoracetam: What is Fasoracetam?

 Fasoracetam: Effects and Side Effects

 Despite what the public may believe, Fasoracetam was originally discovered and tested in the early 1900s.
 In clinical terms, Fasoracetam effects not only the acetylcholine; it also affects receptors in the brain, particularly in the cerebral cortex.
 Neurotransmitter gamma-aminobutyric acid or GABA is some examples of what fasoracetam acts on.
 Fasoracetam is a highly potent racetam, far stronger than its parent drug piracetam.
-The popularity of this supplemental drug is known to increase one’s focus, enhance memory, increase learning ability, act as an anti-depressant or anxiolytic and prevent “learning loss.”
+The popularity of this compound is known to increase one’s focus, enhance memory, increase learning ability, act as an anti-depressant or anxiolytic and prevent “learning loss.”
 In other words, it helps prevent the loss of cognitive skills and information recall.
 However, there are a number of side-effects that must also be acknowledged.
 Like many other nootropics, Fasoracetam has not been approved or regulated by the FDA, or entirely, encouraged by the medical community.
 It can be hard to acquire and is incredibly costly.
 Even so, the most relevant side effect is those that are unknown.
 Thus far, all the effectiveness, success, and benefits of Fasoracetam have not been widely studied, and this leaves a certain amount caution necessary when deciding to ingest it.

 Like many of the nootropics, this member of the racetam family has been studied in controlled settings and there does appear to be a distinct benefit to patients of diseases and conditions that affect the brain and memory.
 Fasoracetam has proven to show benefit for people suffering from conditions like schizophrenia (Froestl, Muhs and Pfeifer 793).
 However, there are other studies that show that the greatest benefit of Fasoracetam can be seen in patients with Alzheimer’s Disease, helping to reduce the expected loss of mental acuity and memory.
 Presently, there are more studies being done to determine if Fasoracetam may be a beneficial treatment for some of the young patients who are affected by the varying degree from Attention Deficit Disorder or Attention Deficit Hyperactivity Disorder, or as they are more commonly known, ADD and ADHD.
 According to researchers, while non-human tests, specifically those performed on laboratory rats, there have yet to be enough definitive human trials to ensure or guarantee is benefits overall.
 The rats showed a greater amount of stamina in dangerous situations, like drowning or evading electric shock.